Who Is This Credit Card Best For?

 American Express isn’t as widely accepted abroad

-- You can earn lots of points quickly: This card offers at least two points for every $1 that you spend, making it relatively easy to rack up enough for multiple free nights stays.
-With bonus points for Marriott stays, as well as gas and restaurant spending, this is a good card to have if you are a fan of Marriott hotels and drive or entertain guests frequently for your work.
+- Great point-earning potential: This card offers at least 2 points for every $1 that you spend, making it relatively easy to rack up enough for multiple award night stays with everyday spending.
+With bonus points for Marriott stays, as well as for cell phone service, shipping, gas, and restaurant spending, this is a good card for Marriott hotel fans and those who drive or entertain guests frequently for work.

-- Guarantee of one free night: Each year, after you renew your card, you’ll get a free hotel night.
-And the eligible properties aren’t just economy level.
+- Free night each year you renew your card: Each year, after you renew your card, you’ll get a free hotel night, without blackout restrictions.
+The competition offers a free weekend night, and only after you reach a spending requirement.
 You’ll also receive another free night’s stay if you charge at least $60,000 in a calendar year.

-- Higher annual fee: The annual fee is slightly more than on comparable cards.
+- Higher annual fee: The annual fee is slightly more than on comparable hotel and general business travel cards.
 If you don’t take advantage of all the card’s benefits, including the free night hotel stay, it may not be worth the annual commitment.

-- American Express isn’t as widely accepted abroad: You may run into merchants who don’t take American Express, especially if you try to use the card in other countries.
-Although the number of merchants who accept it is growing, the card network still isn’t as widely accepted as Mastercard and Visa.
+- American Express isn’t as widely accepted abroad: You may run into merchants who don’t take American Express, especially if you try to use the card in other countries on your business travels.
+Although the number of merchants who accept Amex is growing, the card network still isn’t as widely accepted as Mastercard and Visa.

 Marriott Bonvoy Business American Express Card Welcome Offer

 You’re not eligible for the welcome offer if you have or previously had the Starwood Preferred Guest Business Credit Card.
-You’re also excluded if you’ve had certain Marriott business credit cards from Chase in the last 30 days.
+You’re also excluded if you’ve had certain Marriott credit cards or received a bonus for new cardholders for Chase-issued Marriott cards in the last 24 months.

 Earning Points & Rewards

 You can redeem points in several ways, and unsurprisingly, we’ve found the best value is for hotel stays.
-Editors at The Balance have determined that points on this card are worth an average of 1.4 cents when redeemed for stays at Marriott properties.
+Editors at The Balance determined that points on this card are worth an average of 1.05 cents when redeemed for stays at Marriott properties.

 Note that the points cost of a free night changes constantly depending on demand, location, and other factors.
 Hotels are grouped into eight tiers.
-You’ll typically get more value from your points by using them for pricier, more luxurious hotels, though even budget properties will be categorized at higher tiers in many popular destinations.
+However, wherever you’re staying, if you redeem four nights, you’ll get the fifth free.

 You can also redeem your points for concerts and sports events, a variety of merchandise, gift cards, and more.
 Keep in mind some redemptions will lower the value of your points.
 For gift cards or merchandise, for example, your points may only be worth a quarter of a cent to a half cent each.